The most beautiful villages in the Lot Valley

 Going down, there are also semi-troglodyte houses (a section is built in the rock): they are all private, but you can admire them from the outside.

-Cabrerets is best known for its famous cave: Pech Merle, a must with its authentic 29000-year-old cave paintings and especially among the last real caves to visit in France!
+Cabrerets is best known for its famous cave: Pech Merle, a must with its authentic 29000-year-old cave paintings and above all among the last real caves to visit in France!

 To